 If the Discover it® for Students card doesn't work for you, don't worry.
 There are plenty of other options to get started with that can help you.
 Check out a few below:

-2. The Best Card For Limited or No Credit History
+Best Card For Limited or No Credit History

 Capital One® Secured MasterCard® Builds Credit with A Low Security Deposit